When Panic Strikes: How Long Can An Anxiety Attack Last?

 • Losing a sense of reality: many people may fear that they will die or lose their minds amid an attack and might seek out medical intervention for their symptoms

 Not all of these symptoms must be present for an anxiety attack to have occurred.
-Some of them may occur in one attack and not show up in another, potentially making identifying attacks somewhat difficult.
+Some of them may occur in one panic attack and not show up in another, potentially making identifying panic attacks somewhat difficult.

 As a consequence of anxiety attack symptoms, many people begin to practice avoidance to attempt to keep them at bay.
 This might include avoiding any situation that creates anxious feelings, including going to new or unknown places, talking to others, or even taking on new or exciting tasks.